 To prolong the life of your Stoneline Cookware we recommend using only silicone, wood or similar utensils.
 We do not recommend using any metal utensils as with enough force this can damage the stone surface or shorten the life of your cookware.
 Do not cut anything on the stone surface as this may result in some damage, same as if you cut into any non stick surface.

 CleaningLike all non-stick cookware, we do not recommend putting Stoneline in the dishwasher because of the harsh detergents.
-Because Stoneline is so easy to clean, we recommend hand washing with a nylon brush or “Scotchbrite” type cleaning pad, or simply wipe out with a paper towel.
+Because Stoneline is so easy to clean, we recommend hand washing with a sponge, cloth or nylon brush or “Scotchbrite” type cleaning pad where necessary, or simply wipe out with a paper towel for minimum mess cooking.
 If you use any detergents please remember these are designed to dissolve oil and repeated washing will dissolve the natural oil in the stone surface.
 If feel your Stoneline Cookware is losing its natural non-stick feeling or you regularly clean your cookware with detergents you need to re-season your cookware.
-Take a paper towel and wipe a teaspoon of high temperature oil over the surface while cold.
+Take a paper towel and wipe half to a full teaspoon of high temperature oil over the surface while cold.
 Wipe out any excess oil.
 This will re-season your cookware.

-StoringIf the pans are nested one on top of the other, we recommend placing a paper towel between each pan to prevent scratches.
+StoringIf the pans are nested one on top of the other, we recommend placing a paper towel between each pan to prevent scratches -we have specially produced pan protection separators available for purchase on our website.
 If need be, the handles may be tightened with a Phillips head screwdriver.

 The most common problems that are reported with any nonstick cookware are caused by using the pans with metal utensils, using the pans over too high heat, and not cleaning the pans properly.
 By following these guidelines, you can extend the life of your Stoneline cookware for many years!

-Happy cooking from all of us at Stoneline, for further orders or enquiries feel free to contact us
+Happy cooking from all of us at Stoneline, for further orders or inquiries feel free to contact us